Terms & Conditions

 Products can be returned to the following address:

 6.9.
 Any amounts already paid by the Client (in advance) will be refunded to the Client as soon as possible, and in any case within 14 days after dissolution of the Agreement.
-If the Client chose an expensive method of delivery in preference to the cheapest standard delivery, GoSmooth does not have to refund the additional costs of the more expensive method.

 6.10.
 Except in cases in which GoSmooth has offered to retrieve the product himself, he can postpone refunding until he has received the product or until the Client proves he has returned the product, depending on which occurs earlier.